csdavids519/MoonJumper/README.md

 ---
 ## Credits

- ### Content

  ### Media
 - [OpenArt](https://openart.ai/home) was used to develop the game play images for the 'space man', and jump objects.
 - [Vecteezy](https://www.vecteezy.com/) provided the image used for the game board background.
-- [Pngtree] (https://pngtree.com/freepng/computer-keyboard-transparent_8957497.html) provided the image of a keyboard layout used for the came controls hints.
+- [Pngtree](https://pngtree.com/freepng/computer-keyboard-transparent_8957497.html) provided the image of a keyboard layout used for the came controls hints.

 ### Acknowledgments
 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) Who has been a knowledgeable and encouraging mentor on this project.